 The number one cause of hair loss in the 2016 study, CCCA is caused by inflammation which can lead to scarring alopecia if left untreated.
 Scar tissue can cause permanent loss of functioning hair follicles.
 Once known as Hot Comb Alopecia, the condition was thought to be linked to oils applied to the hair that were then heated with a hot comb.
 Later, it was shown that many people developed CCCA even though they didn’t use hot oil and combs.

 A large-scale study analyzing four years of data on 487,000 adult black women revealed a connection between CCCA and uterine fibroids.
 Nearly 14% of women with CCCA also had fibroids.
-From this data, researchers established that black women with CCCA have a fivefold risk of developing fibroids.
+From this data, researchers established that black women with CCCA have a fivefold increased risk of developing fibroids.
 It’s a well-known fact that black women are more prone to conditions that cause scarring, which may explain the co-occurrence of both conditions, but the connection is still unclear.
 Based on these findings, the recommendation is that black women with abnormal hair loss should be screened for CCCA, especially if they are suffering from heavy bleeding and pelvic pain associated with fibroids.

 Traction alopecia is caused by inflammation of the hair follicles.
 This occurs when hair is pulled too taut over a long duration, in styles such as tight braids and ponytails, cornrows, hair extensions, or weaves.
 Hair that is naturally curly is fragile, preventing the natural protectant sebum from traveling down the length of the hair shaft.
 Traction alopecia is self-inflicted, setting it apart from other hair loss conditions linked to genes, stress, illness, and unavoidable factors.
-It can be reversed if it is recognized and treated early, however, repeated tension caused by hair styles will lead to scars and permanent hair loss.
+It can be reversed if it is recognized and treated, however, repeated tension caused by hair styles will lead to scars and permanent hair loss.
 Signs include small white dots at the sides of the scalp or in areas surrounding the hairline.
 Traction alopecia typically causes gradual, but noticeable hair loss on the edges of the scalp, including the back and the front parts of the hairline, behind the ears, and the temples.

 Folliculitis Induced Alopecia